Belize Port Authority

 Quarterly inspections are conducted at the various port facilities to ensure that the ports are safe, operational and are in compliance with the International Ship and Port Facility Security (ISPS) Code of the International Maritime Organization.

-Mariners are encouraged to practice safe boating and be familiar with all Laws and Regulations!
+Mariners are urged to practice safe boating and familiarize themselves with all relevant laws and regulations!

-Help us to better serve you by reporting incidents of:
+Help us serve you better by reporting incidents such as:

-• Sabotage to navigational lights in the harbour
+• 💡 Sabotage of navigational lights in the harbor

 • National Maritime Communication Center: